InteractiveComputerGraphics/splashsurf/index.md

 ## News

+**2025-12-17**: We published a Blender add-on ["Splashsurf Studio"](https://extensions.blender.org/add-ons/splashsurf-studio/) for on-the-fly surface reconstruction during rendering using splashsurf in Blender.
+You can find it on the [official extension repository](https://extensions.blender.org/add-ons/splashsurf-studio/).

 **2025-06-25**: We published Python bindings for the CLI of splashsurf and most library features 🐍!
 Pre-built wheels can be installed using PIP: `pip install pysplashsurf`.
 See the [PyPI entry of pySplashsurf](https://pypi.org/project/pysplashsurf) for more information.

 **2023-09-25**: The project now implements the paper ["Weighted Laplacian Smoothing for Surface Reconstruction of Particle-based Fluids" (Löschner, Böttcher, Jeske, Bender; 2023)](https://animation.rwth-aachen.de/publication/0583/).